+8000 locations reviewed to keep your luggage safe

 Are there storage lockers in Auckland?

 Yes.
 There are storage lockers and many other luggage drop off points in Auckland.
-Bounce has multiple locations throughout Auckland where you can conveniently store your luggage with full security and the $5,000 Bounce Gurantee.
+Bounce has multiple locations throughout Auckland where you can conveniently store your luggage with full security and the $10,000 Bounce Guarantee.

 Where are the best places to stay and eat while in Auckland?

 The most popular restaurants to visit are The Grove, French Cafe, and The Sugar Club.
-Additionally, the highest ranked hotels within Auckland are Auckland City Hotel, M Social Auckland, and Rydges Hotel.
+Additionally, the highest ranked hotels within Auckland are M Social Auckland, Rydges Hotel, and Auckland City Hotel.

 Where are the best parks and nature attractions in Auckland?

-Auckland offers several scenic parks including Gretel Scenic Reserve, Saint Johns Bush, and Parkhead Reserve.
+Auckland offers several scenic parks including Kauri Glen Park, Alan Tanner Reserve, and Unsworth Reserve.

 Where can I find tourist information and guideposts in Auckland?

-You can find local tourist information at Arataki Visitor Centre, I-SITE, and Tourist Information Office.
+You can find local tourist information at Arataki Visitor Centre, Tourist Information Office, and I-SITE.